-Each time your browser makes a request from a server (for a page, image etc) it sends some of the cookies to the server along with the request, so the server can also read information in those cookies.
-This is often used by servers to keep track of your "session", so that for example it can remember items that you have saved to a shopping basked.
+Each time your browser makes a request from a server (for a page, image etc) it can send cookies to the server along with the request, so the server can also read information in those cookies.
+This is often used by servers to keep track of your "session", so that for example it can remember items you’ve saved to a shopping basket.

 - A session cookie like ASPSESSIONIDxxxxxxxx is set automatically by the Microsoft server which serves this page, so that it can keep track of your identity during conversations with the server.
 We currently do not make use of this cookie.

 - We use the following cookies to record your cookie preferences: